 - A precise description of what you would like to change with FFS.

-- Three photos: frontal, profile and 3/4 lateral (or 45 º), such as in the example at the bottom of the page.
+- Three photos: frontal, profile and 3/4 lateral (or 45 º), such as in the example here.

 - Your full name and surname, country of residence, contact telephone and Skype username.

-Couldn’t have said it better myself!
-Join this group to learn much more about facial feminisation surgery.
+Join this FACEBOOK group to learn much more about facial feminisation surgery.

-- The pictures should be well lit and in focus, but not in direct spotlights or sun that causes contrast and shadows.
+- LIGHT – A diffuse light like facing a window, but not in direct spotlights or sun that causes contrast and shadows.

-- Try to have a blank, neutral color background
+- Background – Try to have a blank, neutral background

-- Keep a blank, relaxed expression, without a smile.
+- Expression: Keep a blank, relaxed expression, no smile.
 As if daydreaming.

 In summary, try to standardize every factor in your FFS Surgery photos so they may be more adequate for later comparison of your transition progress and surgical results.
 The same spot in your house is perfect, with identical lighting, expression (or lack thereof), makeup, and distance from the camera (on a tripod or table).
+They will be handy for your video consultations with surgeons too, you may book a Skype appointment here.
 It may take extra effort but in the long-run you may find them absolutely essential when assessing the effects of the changes along each stage of your journey.